gkruszewski/Degreed/README.md

 ## Run the application

-From the root 'Degreed' directory execute the following command:
+From the root directory execute the following command:

 **Linux/MacOS**
 `dotnet run --project ./src/Degreed.Homework.Api`